peoplesoftninja/AWSStudy/README.md

 * Conditions
     * If Env = PRD then Auto Group = Yes

-* Do a Getting Started in Cloud Formation in AWS Excercise.
-To get a better understanding of the template.

 * Delete Stack will delete all the resources created via Cloud formation

 # Monitoring